nguyenthanhdat23012003/Computer-Network-Theory/Chapter2-Software_And_Network_Protocols/4_TCP-IP_ProtocolSuite.md

 # TCP/IP Protocol Suite

-End devices simultaneously operate multiple protocols: application-related protocols, protocols providing end-to-end and host-to-host communication services, and hardware-level protocols.
+Terminal equipments simultaneously operate multiple protocols: application-related protocols, protocols providing end-to-end and host-to-host communication services, and hardware-level protocols.

 These protocols are not independent but interrelated, similar to how functions or methods are called in programming languages (application protocols call end-to-end protocols, which in turn call host-to-host protocols).

-A group of interrelated protocols on an end device forms a **protocol suite**, with the TCP/IP protocol suite being the most widely used today.
+A group of interrelated protocols on an terminal equipment forms a **protocol suite**, with the TCP/IP protocol suite being the most widely used today.

 ## Layers of the TCP/IP Protocol Suite